PCC’s CORE Program opens doors to manufacturing careers

 Tetiana (Tanya) Kishinets couldn’t stop smiling.

 After immigrating to Oregon from Ukraine just prior to Russia’s invasion, Kishinets searched for a training opportunity to transition into a better career.
-She found what she needed in Portland Community College’s new CNC Operator Readiness Essentials (CORE) Program and is a member of the first graduation class — the cause of her happiness.
+She found what she needed in Portland Community College’s new CNC Operator Readiness Essentials (CORE) Program and is a member of the first graduating class — the cause of her happiness.

 The CORE training program provides a blend of essential skills and technical skills for success in manufacturing.
 The curriculum covered key manufacturing skills, such as general tool knowledge, precision measuring techniques, shop safety and cleanliness, and basic blueprint reading.
 Additionally, students received guidance in developing resumes, preparing for interviews and sharpening soft skills such as time management.